-Clinical bivaria associations between LN and other lupus manifestations, a multivariate analysis after adjusting by age at onset and duration are presented in Supplementary Data.
+Clinical bivariate associations between LN and other lupus manifestations, as well as multivariate analysis after adjusting by age at disease onset and disease duration are presented in Supplementary Data.

-We found that cardiovascular and cerebrovascular events were significantly more frequent patients with LN (OR 1.99 (CI95% 1.34-2.96), p=0.001).
-This effect of LN was due both to high blood pressure (HBP) and/or ESRD development as we demonstrated by including both variables in multivariate analysis.
+We found that cardiovascular and cerebrovascular events were significantly more frequent in patients with LN (OR 1.99 (CI95% 1.34-2.96), p=0.001).
+This effect of LN was due both to high blood pressure (HBP) and/or ESRD development as we demonstrated by including both variables in our multivariate analysis.

-The risk of mortality increased in the group (OR 3.376, (CI95% 2.451-4.650), p<0.001).
-This risk decreased when LN developed more recent. as reference the years 1975 to 1985, the risk of death was lower (OR< 1, p< 0.001) in decades.
+The risk of mortality increased in the LN patient group (OR 3.376, (CI95% 2.451-4.650), p<0.001).
+This risk decreased when LN developed more recently.
+Using as a reference the years 1975 to 1985, the recorded risk of death was lower (OR< 1, p< 0.001) in the following decades.
 There was a “gradient effect”, meaning that the most recent was the decade, the lowest was the risk of mortality.
 These results suggest that mortality in patients with LN decreased progressively over time.
-Similarly, Hispanic patients had an increased risk of mortality but the difference did not reach statistical significance.
-In multivariate analysis, these results were adjusted for age as a continuous variable and sex, although only age relevant.
+Similarly, Hispanic patients had an increased risk of mortality, but here the difference did not reach statistical significance.
+In multivariate analysis, these results were adjusted for age as a continuous variable and sex, although only age proved relevant.

 Renal outcome